What Is an Offshore Development Center (ODC)?

 2. Security and Compliance Concerns

-Cybersecurity is a top priority when managing an ODC, especially since data often needs to be shared across borders.
+Cybersecurity is a top priority when managing an offshore software development company, especially since data often needs to be shared across borders.
 Compliance with data protection laws like GDPR, HIPAA, and local regulations is crucial to avoid breaches and potential fines.
 Implementing strict cybersecurity measures—such as VPNs, encrypted communications, and role-based access control—can help secure sensitive information.

 3. Managing Remote Productivity